hawkinsw/CS5138/MiniAssignmentExplore/README.md

 ![A conceptual view of the memory space of the program after dynamic loading resolves the call to `puts`.](graphics/afterloading.png)

 Here, unfortunately, there is a slight wrinkle.
 Most modern linkers include information in their output binary that directs the dynamic linker to _eagerly_ do this resolution process when the program starts rather than wait for the first invocation of the function. `binary` uses exactly this optimization.
-So, we will have to very cleverly use `gdb` to observe this resolution process because it happens so early.
+So, we will have to very cleverly use GDB to observe this resolution process because it happens so early.
 Remember (above) where I said that the `starti` command in `gdb` will stop the program _before_ the dynamic linker gets its first crack at execution?
 Now you should be able to see why this functionality is helpful!

 When the linker stitches together the intermediate files that the compiler generated into a final executable, it leverages functionality of the ELF format to embed a _relocation_ that instructs the dynamic linker how to change to the green pointer.